flowersinthesand/portal-java/atmosphere/README.md

 </Context>
 ```

-### Initializing an application

-#### Servlet 3
+## Bootstrapping

-A Servlet 3 container requires the following properties.
+### Servlet 3
+The following types of beans are required.
+ * `javax.servlet.ServletContext`

 ServletContextListener is a recommended entry point where the application starts.
- * `atmosphere.servletContext`: ServletContext.
+The AtmosphereServlet named `portal` will be created and added to the context automatically.

 ```java
 @WebListener